mindscan-de/BrightFlux/README.md

   * use default texts, which can be used to annotate timestamps
   * save video annotations to disk
   * load video annotations from disk
+  * link video time stamps to data frame time stamps / create a sync with video, by selecting a log entry
+  * sync video position from video slider to log position and locate nearest following time stamp in data frame

 Also one note, just because the features are implemented somehow, it doesn't mean, that they are easy to use right now.
 Making things easy to use, comes at a cost, some parts must be reimplemented once or twice before